 In September 2020, the FASB issued ASU No. 2020-07 Not-for-Profit Entities (Topic 958) (ASU 2020-07), related to Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
 This ASU is intended to improve financial reporting by providing new presentation and disclosure requirements on contributed nonfinancial assets.
 The Foundation will be required to create a separate line item on the statement of activities to include contributed nonfinancial items, separated from contributions of cash and other financial assets.
 Enhanced disclosures will include disaggregation of the amount of contributed nonfinancial assets recognized within the statement of activities by category that depicts the type of contributed nonfinancial asset and further information about each category of contributed nonfinancial asset recognized.
-ASU 2020-07 is effective for annual reporting periods beginning after June 15, 2021, and early application is permitted.
-The Foundation is currently assessing the impact that ASU 2020-07 will have on its financial statements and related disclosures.
+The Foundation adopted this ASU effective January 1, 2022 with no significant impact on the Foundation's financial statements and related disclosures.

 Subsequent Events - Subsequent events are defined as events or transactions that occur after the statement of financial position, but before the financial statements are issued or are available to be issued.
-Management has evaluated subsequent events through May 26, 2022, the date that the financial statements were issued, and determined that there have been no events that have occurred that would require adjustments to disclosures in the financial statements.
+Management has evaluated subsequent events through May 19, 2023, the date that the financial statements were issued, and determined that there have been no events that have occurred that would require adjustments to disclosures in the financial statements.